semigarden/synthetic-markdown/packages/core/README.md

 ---

 ```
-import { defineElement } from '@semigarden/synthetic-md'
+import { defineElement } from 'synthetic-md'

 defineElement()